 The war was not over yet, though.
 Carthage would stay a formidable archenemy of the Roman Empire for many years to come.

 The third question concerning the battle is perhaps the most difficult: the action at Ecnomus gives the appearance of having been determined and guided by the Carthaginian commanders, but victory – by a decisive margin – went to Rome.
-By what means was the comparatively inexperienced Roman fleet able to defeat a Carthaginian force roughly equal and probably slightly superior in size, under conditions which were likewise largely equal and, if anything, favored the Carthaginians?
-This is the opposite of the result which we would naturally expect, and one which still cries out for explanation. “ 1
+By what means was the comparatively inexperienced Roman fleet able to defeat a Carthaginian force roughly equal and probably slightly superior in size, under conditions that were likewise largely equal and, if anything, favored the Carthaginians?
+This is the opposite of the result that we would naturally expect, and one that still cries out for explanation. “ 1

 According to Tipps, “ the Roman victory at Ecnomus was most directly the result of a serious blunder – not on the part of the Carthaginians, but rather of the Romans themselves, who emerged as accidental victors when their illogical and unpredictable behavior in the opening phase of the action fatally disrupted the tactics prepared by the Punic admirals.“